Independent Sexual Violence Advisers (ISVAs)

 SERICC provides an ISVA service to adults, young people and children who have been victims of all forms of sexual violence and abuse across South and West Essex.

-If you have reported or are considering reporting to the police and would like ISVA support, you can refer yourself to our ISVA service using our online self-referral form or you can telephone us on 01375 380609.
-We try to answer calls within office hours.
-If you are calling out of office hours, or if we are unable to answer the phone, calls will go to answerphone.
+If you have reported or are considering reporting to the police and would like ISVA support, you can refer yourself to our ISVA service using our online self-referral form or you can telephone us on 01375 380609 and we will arrange for an ISVA to return your call as soon as they can.
+If you are calling out of office hours, or if we are unable to answer the phone, calls will go to answerphone, we would encourage you to leave a message.
+A poster for you to download is available here

 GPs, social workers, mental health workers or other professionals can refer clients for services through our online referral form for professionals.